-Cortical labyrinth + medullary rays + renal columns
+Cortical labyrinth, medullary rays, renal columns

-Cortical labyrinth: contains renal corpuscles and convoluted tubules.
+Cortical labyrinth: areas that contain renal corpuscles and convoluted tubules.

-Medullary rays: are regions where parallel arrays of straight potions of loop of Henle's + collecting ducts travel perpendicular with the capsule (extend from the cortex to the medulla).
+Medullary rays: are regions where the straight segments of loop of Henle's + collecting ducts travel in radial fashion from medulla to cortex

-• A band of cortical labyrinth separates the medullary rays.
+Bands of cortical labyrinths separate the areas of medullary rays.
 Each medullary ray with 1/2 of the adjacent cortical labyrinth on either side is a lobule.